ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/introducing-fleek.md

 If you've never used a service like Fleek, or just need a refresher, this quick guide walks through adding a website to a GitHub repository and linking that repo to your Fleek account.

-We're going to re-use the Random Planet Facts site we create in a previous tutorial.
+We're going to re-use the Random Planet Facts site we created in a previous tutorial.
 If you've been following this tutorial series, you should already have this project ready to go!
 If you don't, just download the [project `.zip` here](https://github.com/johnnymatthews/random-planet-facts/archive/master.zip) or [clone this repository](https://github.com/johnnymatthews/random-planet-facts).

 ### Upload to GitHub